 What is an intercultural city?

-Intercultural cities have a diverse population including people of different nationalities and origins, and with different languages or religions/beliefs.
+Intercultural cities have a diverse population including people of different nationalities and origins, and with different languages, religions/beliefs and backgrounds.

-Most citizens regard diversity as a resource not a problem and accept that all cultures change as they encounter each other in the public arena.
+As a result of intercultural policies, most citizens regard diversity as a resource rather than a problem and accept that all cultures change as they encounter each other in the public arena.

 In partnership with business, civil society and public service professionals, the intercultural city develops a range of policies and actions to encourage more mixing and interaction between diverse groups.